1917 Alberta general election

 The 1917 Alberta general election was held on 7 June 1917 to elect members of the Legislative Assembly of Alberta.
-The Liberals won a fourth term in office, defeating the Conservative Party of Edward Michener and Socialist, Non-Partisan League and Labour slates.
-The Legislature elected in this election was the last time, as of 2025, that the Liberal Party of Alberta has held power in Alberta.
+The Liberals won a fourth term in office, defeating most of the candidates of the Conservative Party, led by Edward Michener, Socialist, Non-Partisan League and Labour slates.
+The Liberals also secured several seats due to their members being on active service in World War I. The Legislature elected in this election was the last one, as of 2025, where the Liberal Party held power in Alberta.

+Besides the 34 Liberal MLAs, Conservatives elected 19, the farmer-based Non-Partisan League elected two, and the Labour Party elected one (Alex Ross in Calgary).
+Together they composed one of the largest oppositions in the history of the province.

-Because of World War I, eleven Members of the Legislative Assembly (MLAs) were re-elected by acclamation, under Section 38 of the Election Act, which stipulated that any member of the 3rd Alberta Legislative Assembly, would be guaranteed re-election, with no contest held, if members joined for war time service.
-Eleven MLAs were automatically re-elected through this clause.
+Because of World War I, eleven Members of the Legislative Assembly (MLAs) were re-elected by acclamation, under Section 38 of the Election Act, which stipulated that any member of the 3rd Alberta Legislative Assembly, would be guaranteed re-election, with no contest held, if that member was engaged in war time service.
+Eleven MLAs (six Liberals and five Conservatives) were automatically re-elected through this clause.
 (None were re-elected in the next election.)

-In addition, soldiers and nurses from Alberta serving in the First World War elected two MLAs.
-Two extra seats were thus added just for this election.
-The MLAs were non-partisan officially.
-But both Robert Pearson and Roberta MacAdams allied themselves to Labour and Non-Partisan League MLAs by showing social consciousness in regards the conditions available for returned soldiers and working families.
-These two members were elected in one contest using block voting, while each other MLA was elected through first past the post in a single-member district.
+In addition, soldiers and nurses from Alberta serving in the First World War elected two MLAs in a separate election held in September.
+The Army MLAs were non-partisan officially.
+But both of the members - Robert Pearson and Roberta MacAdams - allied themselves to Labour and Non-Partisan League MLAs by showing social consciousness in regards the conditions available for returned soldiers and working families.
+The two Army members were elected in one contest using block voting, while each other MLA was elected through first past the post in a single-member district.